 The protocol will allow counsel to file electronic submissions and authorities that are hyperlinked to the record.
 This will result in an expedient and straight-forward exchange of information between the parties and the Court.
 We see this as a positive step for our clients as it is expected to decrease the costs involved in litigation in the Higher Courts.

 As a technologically advanced firm we are ready to embrace the new protocol and are taking all the steps available to educate ourselves.
-For more information on the Protocol please contact David Ballantyne and Holly Weston at Canterbury Legal.
+For more information on the Protocol please contact Sydney Austin and Holly Weston at Canterbury Legal.